A lot of people struggle with the idea of stopping eating meat with a vegan diet, but I think stopping eating eggs is a little harder.

-Not enough protein to make a huge difference, but it’s there.
+Not enough protein (for runners) to make a huge difference, but it’s there.

 You could easily replace those in other areas of your nutrition or by using supplements.
 This alternative product is still a good option to get your plant proteins if you are vegan or allergic to eggs.

 Regular eggs and Just Egg are pretty similar

 Are There Any Downsides to Using Vegan Eggs?

 There are few downsides to using vegan “eggs”.